billyhansen6/DraftKingsPredictions/README.md

 ### Downloading and organizing the Data.

-For the Draft Kings and NBA Boxscore data, I purchased historical data from bigdataball.com.
+For the Draft Kings and NBA Box score data, I purchased historical data from bigdataball.com.
 I plan on subscribing to their daily datasets during the season.

 For the player stats data I scrapped this website: https://www.basketball-reference.com/leagues/NBA_2018_per_game.html#per_game_stats::none